marionbarker/loopdocs/docs/gh-actions/gh-errors.md

 These are some of the most common errors to date.

-* Common mistake: you made a spelling error when adding <code>Secrets</code>
+1. You made a spelling error when adding <code>Secrets</code>
     * Each secret must be spelled exactly the way it is presented in the instructions
     * If you are using an automatic translation, please keep an original page open too and copy from it to make sure there are no spelling errors in the secret name
+1. You did not add the `App Group Identifier` to all 4 of the required identifiers in this step: [Add `App Group` to `Identifiers`](gh-first-time.md#add-app-group-to-identifiers)
-* Common mistake: use a smart editor instead of a text-only editor to save your information
+1. You used a smart editor instead of a text-only editor to save your information
     * It only takes one letter to be changed from lower-case to upper-case by your smart editor to ruin your day
     * The alpha-numeric values used for `GH_PAT`, `FASTLANE_ISSUER_ID` and `FASTLANE_KEY` contain both upper and lower-case characters and all the values are case-sensitive
-* Common mistake: when saving `TEAMID`, you type what you think you see instead of using copy and paste
+1. When saving `TEAMID`, you typed what you thought you saw instead of using copy and paste
-* Common mistake: skip running one of the actions
+1. You skipped running one of the actions
-* Common mistake: you need to sign a program license agreement at&nbsp;<span translate="no">Apple Developer</span>
+1. You need to sign a program license agreement at&nbsp;<span translate="no">Apple Developer</span>
+    * For versions earlier than 3.2.4, there was a misleading error message for this situation; see [Misleading Error Message](#misleading-error-message)

 ## Error Annotations

 Error annotations are available for the *Loop* app version 3.2.4 and later.
 These were contributed by community volunteers along with the improvements to enable automatic updates and automatic builds.

+Not all error messages have an annotation yet.
+In those cases, you will be required to search for the error string as explained in [Examine the Error](#examine-the-error).

 ## Examine Annotation

 If a&nbsp;<span translate="no">*GitHub* Action</span>&nbsp;fails, you will see a clear notification.

 First consider the following results from the&nbsp;<span translate="no">*GitHub* Action: 1.
 Validate Secrets</span>.

+### Annotation with Clear Message

 Your screen may look similar to the graphic below.
 The name in parentheses refers to the branch used to develop these wonderful messages.
 Yours may be (dev) or (main), once 3.2.4 is released.